 Note on Headphones: Headphones are required to use the assistive technologies station.
 (The library does not supply headphones.)

 The Rose Library staff is available to provide basic library instruction to all students.
-If you require more in-depth instruction in the use of the library and its services (including the services outlined on this page), please schedule an appointment with Leslie Queen, Lisa Trexler, or Jerrianne Queen.
+If you require more in-depth instruction in the use of the library and its services (including the services outlined on this page), please schedule an appointment with Leslie Queen or Lisa Trexler.

 The Rose Library staff provides assistance to students with disabilities by retrieving materials as needed.
 Request for assistance will be handled within 30 minutes after receiving a request.
 If the request cannot be accommodated in that time frame, the student and staff will mutually agree upon a time when the student will best be assisted.